fastify/fastify/docs/Guides/Ecosystem.md

 - [`@eropple/fastify-openapi3`](https://github.com/eropple/fastify-openapi3) Provides
   easy, developer-friendly OpenAPI 3.1 specs + doc explorer based on your routes.
 - [`@ethicdevs/fastify-custom-session`](https://github.com/EthicDevs/fastify-custom-session)
-  A plugin that let you use session and decide only where to load/save from/to.
+  A plugin lets you use session and decide only where to load/save from/to.
 Has great TypeScript support + built-in adapters for common ORMs/databases (Firebase, Prisma Client, Postgres (wip), InMemory) and you can easily make your own adapter!
 - [`@ethicdevs/fastify-git-server`](https://github.com/EthicDevs/fastify-git-server)